 College prep isn’t just about choosing classes and paying tuition.
-These tips on how to prepare for college will help you go back to school with a sense of security and comfort.
+These tips on how to prepare for college will help you go back to school with confidence, security, and ease.
 I included information about financial loans, textbooks, courses, clubs, living accommodations, and ways to stay healthy at college.

-The college prep mistake I always make is not buying my textbooks until classes have already started.
+The mistake I always make is not buying my textbooks until classes have already started.
 Then, I have to stand in line for hours at the bookstore – or I order books from Amazon and they don’t arrive until after my first exam has passed.
+Instead of waiting until you get to class to learn what textbooks you need, download your course syllabi early.
+This way, you can start preparing for college early.

 How to Prepare for College

 If you have college prep questions that aren’t covered here, please ask in the comments section below!
-I love the “going back to school” season (which is why I’m writing these tips on how to prepare for college in July), and I taught middle and high school for three years.
+I love the “going back to school” season (which is why I’m writing these tips on how to prepare for college before September), and I taught middle and high school for three years.
 I’d love to help you with college prep – especially if this is your first year.

 How are you paying for your college courses, textbooks, rent, monthly living expenses, and transportation costs?
 That’s number one on your college prep agenda.
 Talk to the college student loans or financial aid office if you’re concerned about money or if your student loan hasn’t been deposited in your account yet.
 Don’t wait until the last minute, or you’ll be extra stressed as the semester unfolds.